cheatham1/SoftwareBook/analyses.md

 ![](EventDisplays/ToppairPlusCaption.png)

+## $$Z'$$ Analysis
+The $$Z'$$ boson is a hypothetical gauge boson that arises from extensions of the electroweak symmetry of the Standard Model.
+The $$Z'$$ boson is named in analogy with the Standard Model Z boson.

+## Further Information

+The purpose of these example analyses is to showcase the abilities and limitations of the measured and simulated data included in this data release.

+**Three high statistics Standard Model analyses**: a selection of events with one leptonically decaying $$W$$ boson, a selection of leptonically decaying $$Z$$ boson and a selection of semileptonic top pair production.
+These analyses are intended to show that the general description of the data for these important background processes is sound.
+They also pose the possibility to study Standard Model observables like the mass of the $$Z$$ boson.
+Observable discrepancies are due to the simplified nature of the used ntuples.

+**Three low statistics Standard Model analyses:** these analyses show the limitations of this dataset with respect to rare processes.
+They are a $$WZ$$ analysis, a $$ZZ$$ analysis as well as a $$H\rightarrow WW$$ analysis.
+It is possible to obtain results in these analyses and achieve educational objectives.
+However the statistical limitations prohibit more meaningful analyses.
+This point is particularly important as it demonstrates that the proposed datasets are intended for educational purposes only.

+**A beyond the Standard Model analysis:** multiple samples of simulated data containing $$Z'$$ signal events are provided to implement a simplified analysis setting exclusion limits on new physics.

+This list should not be seen as an exhaustive list of all possible analyses.
+Further processes that may be explored include $$WW$$ production, dileptonic top pair production, single top production or many others.

 ### Suggested activity

 In theoretical physics, [Feynman diagrams](https://en.wikipedia.org/wiki/Feynman_diagram) are pictorial representations of the mathematical expressions describing the behaviour of subatomic particles.
 Feynman diagrams are a valuable tool for understanding physics processes.

 * Have a go at drawing / finding the Feynman diagram for each of the above seven analyses.